gdbooks/LegacyOpenGL/Chapter8/lmesh.md

 }
 ```

+The member variables are all protected becasue they are only used for rendering

 ## Loading

 Loading can be broken up into two parts, first reading all of the data in, then parsing all of the data.
 I'm going to provide some skeleton code for you to work in for this one.